azurecorner/private-dns-resolver-outbound-endpoint/README.md

 for more informations about private dns resolver you can follow the official doumentation here : <https://learn.microsoft.com/en-us/azure/dns/dns-private-resolver-overview>

-In this tutorial, I will demonstrate how to create a custom DNS server using Azure DNS Private Resolver
+In this tutorial, I will demonstrate how to configure the outbound endpoint of Azure DNS Private Resolver.
+The inbound endpoint is configured in the previous tutorial : https://logcorner.com/azure-private-dns-resolver-using-inbound-endpoint/

 - **inbound endpoints:** Inbound endpoints require a subnet delegated to Microsoft.Network/dnsResolvers.
 In a virtual network, you must configure a custom DNS server using the private IP of the inbound endpoint.